 See?
 It pays to know your bible.

 Tsunambee was originally released in 2015 as Tsunambee: The Wrath Cometh, and received a truncated title and new artwork for its VOD reboot.
-Directors and writers Milko Davis and Thomas Martwick also collectively brought us The Jurassic Dead, Jussasic Thunder, and Curse of the Black Lagoon.
+Directors and writers Milko Davis and Thomas Martwick also collectively brought us The Jurassic Dead, Jurssaic Thunder.
+Davis made his debut with Raiders of the Damned.

-As long as you give Davis and Martwick a wide berth and realize this was their debut feature film, and consider we had a fun time watching their most recent effort, Jurassic Thunder, you’ll have fun streaming their latest VOD offering as a free-with-ads flick on TubiTv.
-(We’re reviewing The Jurrassic Dead on Wednesday; yeah, we dig Davis and Martwick around these parts.)
+As long as you give Davis and Martwick a wide berth and realize this was their debut feature film, and consider we had a fun time watching their most recent effort, Jurassic Thunder, you’ll have fun streaming their latest VOD offering as a free-with-ads flick on Tubi.
+Don’t want the ads?
+Stream it on Amazon.

 Disclaimer: This was sent to us by Wild Eye Releasing.